Zedpaixd/Zedpaixd/README.md

 ### About me:

-Hello there, I'm Armand / Alex.
+Hello there, I'm Armand / Alex and I'm 19.

 There are quite a few things I could say about myself, however, let's keep it short for now.
   - I'm currently a year 2 student for my Bachelor's in Computer Science.